 This is a kind of association rule learning.
 Amazon can find associations between different products and customers.
-They know that if we show this advertisement to this customer, chances are high that he/she will buy it.
+They know that if they show a particular advertisement to a particular customer, chances are high that he will buy the product.

 Thus, by using this method, they can increase their sales and revenue very highly.
 This leads to a more customized customer approach and is a pillar to customer satisfaction as well as retention.

 These are some of the commonly used algorithms for association rule learning:

 Now, let’s look at another important application of unsupervised learning, which is, anomaly detection.

 Anomaly detection is the identification of rare items, events, or observations, which brings suspicions by differing significantly from the normal data.

 In this case, the system is trained with a lot of normal instances.
 So, when it sees an unusual instance, it can detect whether it is an anomaly or not.